fawzaanshaikh/college-adsl-programs/README.md

 - threaded-binary-tree.cpp :- Creating and displaying a threaded binary tree.
 A threaded binary tree is a binary (search) tree which has none of its nodes pointing to a NULL value.
 They are either pointing to their inorder predecessors/successors or to the dummy/head node.

 - expression-tree.cpp :- Program to construct an expression treefor a given prefix expressionand perform recursive and non-recursive traversals.

+- graph.cpp :- Accept a graph from user using adjacency matrix or adjacency list and perform breadth first seach and depth first search traversals for the same.